-Chapter 6 ended with the statement that Jesus was “a high priest forever according to the order of Melchizedek.”
+Chapter 6 of Hebrews ends with the statement that Jesus was “a high priest forever according to the order of Melchizedek.”
 Now, in chapter 7, the writer of Hebrews returns to the subject he described earlier as “solid food,” the subject of the significance of Melchizedek.
 Why was Melchizedek significant?
 Because an understanding of Melchizedek’s High Priestly ministry would be helpful in understanding Jesus’ High Priestly ministry and its superiority to the Levitical priesthood.

 There is very little written about Melchizedek in the Old Testament.
 He is mentioned in only two passages, Genesis 14 and Psalm 110, a Messianic prophecy.
 The Messianic prophecy in Psalm 110 speaks of the Messiah’s priesthood as being forever, according to the order of Melchizedek.
 The Genesis 14 passage is an historical account of the successful rescue of Lot from a number of different kings, and following that battle Abraham meets Melchizedek, King of Salem, described as priest of God Most High.
 So, notice that Melchizedek is both priest and king as is Jesus, the Messiah.
 Also, notice the significance of his name.
 His name means King of Righteousness, and he is also called King of Salem, which is King of Peace.
 The Messianic prophecy of Isaiah 9:6-7 also clearly mentions these characteristics, righteousness and peace, as part of the future reign of Messiah.